 UCLA Health is among the most comprehensive and advanced health care systems in the world.
 Our mission is to provide state-of-the-art patient care, generate research discoveries leading to new treatments and diagnoses, and train future generations of health care professionals.
 Together, the UCLA Hospital System and the David Geffen School of Medicine at UCLA strive every day to be a leader in setting the standards of excellence.

-We offer a comprehensive network of primary and specialty care services at more than 260 clinics throughout Southern California and at four world-class medical centers – Ronald Reagan UCLA Medical Center, UCLA Mattel Children’s Hospital, UCLA Resnick Neuropsychiatric Hospital and UCLA Santa Monica Medical Center.
+We offer a comprehensive network of primary and specialty care services at more than 270 clinics across Southern California and the Central Coast and at four world-class medical centers – Ronald Reagan UCLA Medical Center, UCLA Mattel Children’s Hospital, the Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA and UCLA Santa Monica Medical Center.
 We enhance access by providing care at numerous affiliate sites and via community-based programs.

 For 34 consecutive years, UCLA Health hospitals have earned a place on the U.S. News & World Report national honor roll, a distinction reserved for the relative few providing the highest-quality care across multiple medical specialties.
 In 2023, U.S. News ranked UCLA Health #1 in California and in Los Angeles*.

 UCLA Health also consistently performs well in a variety of other assessments of quality and safety conducted by independent publications, accreditation bodies, advocacy groups and disease-specific organizations using a wide range of methodologies.

 As an academic health system, UCLA Health offers access to technology and treatments that may not be available elsewhere.
 Our physicians are world leaders in the diagnosis and treatment of complex illnesses.